PranavEranki/AI-Pre-Requisites/Tableau/Notes.md

 # Exploring and explaining the data

 ## Preprocess Data
-Extract the data from databases, csv files, etc. using tools like SQL or Web Scraping.
+Extract the data from databases, csv files, etc.

+Use tools like SQL or Web Scraping.

 Then, clean the data - account for missing or unlabeled data, fix formatting, remove unnecessary features, etc.